20 April 2025

 There are two main things to consider when selecting your tyres, the tread type and the size.
 Different models have different characteristics that are suited to different terrains, so which you pick will depend on the type of surfaces you’ll be riding during your event.
 Likewise, when it comes to choosing the size, it’s a tradeoff between speed and comfort.
 Bigger tyres are more comfortable but at the expense of weight and speed.
 For a complete guide to choosing the best gravel tyres, including tread patterns, sizes, and more, check out our comprehensive tyre guide.

-In addition to the individual benefits of the Tundra, Touareg, and Overide tyres, Hutchinson also recommends mix and matching the tyres for optimal performance in different terrain types.
+In addition to the individual benefits of the Caracal Race, Caracal, Tundra and Touareg tyres, Hutchinson also recommends mix and matching the tyres for optimal performance in different terrain types.
 By choosing different tire combinations, riders can achieve a more dialed-in performance that is tailored to their specific needs.

 One popular mix and match combination is the Tundra on the front wheel and the Touareg on the rear wheel.
 This combination provides excellent grip and control on technical and rocky trails, while also offering good traction on mixed surfaces.
-Another popular combination is the Touareg on the front wheel and the Overide on the rear wheel.
-This combination provides a surefooted front end and fast rolling speed at the rear, making it ideal for riders who want to cover ground quickly on mixed surfaces.
+For riders who demand both speed and adaptability, try the Caracal 45mm up front for confident grip on loose terrain, paired with a Caracal Race 40mm at the rear—delivering race-proven efficiency where it matters most.

 By mix and matching different tire combinations, riders can achieve a more customized and dialed-in performance that is tailored to their specific riding needs and terrain types.
 Hutchinson’s MTB-inspired mix and matching is an excellent way to get the most out of your gravel bike and enjoy a more versatile and reliable ride.